pkimber/old-docs-migrated-to-gitlab/source/dev-angular2-with-django.rst

 ================================

 .. warning:: This document is a work in progress!!
-          This procedure does not use gulp or grunt as the tsd compiler has it's own watch mechanism
+          This procedure does not currently use gulp or grunt as the tsc compiler has it's own watch mechanism.

-.. note:: This document assumes that your angualr app is called 'app'
+.. note:: This document refers to an angular app in a directory called 'app'.
+          Substitute the name of you've given your angular app.
+Multiple apps can created in the angular directory.

 After you have created your django project, create a directory for the angular part of the project e.g. angular::